Papas a la Mexicana | Easy Mexican Potatoes Recipe

 They are: chilies for the green, onion for the white and tomatoes for the red color in the Mexican flag.

-I’ve also share recipes for Brocoli A La Mexicana and Okra a la Mexicana).
+I’ve also share some fusion recipes for Brocoli A La Mexicana and Okra a la Mexicana.

 There’s really no excuse not to make papas a la Mexicana, these are the best potatoes!

-- Ingredients are easy to find and are pantry items
+• Ingredients are easy to find and are pantry staples.

-- You can serve it as lunch, dinner, a main or a side dish, a filling or stuffing, and use any leftovers to make breakfast.
+• You can serve Mexican potatoes as a main meal, a healthy side, a filling or stuffing, and even use any leftovers to make breakfast the next day.

 Ingredients Needed for Mexican Style Potatoes